Samsung came oh so close with the TabPro S.

 I doubt you’d find a single Surface owner that would give up their device for one that didn’t have a stylus - it really makes all the difference to artists, graphics pros and designers.
 It’s great for note taking, too.

-Samsung Galaxy Book verdict
+Samsung Galaxy Book initial verdict

 The Galaxy Book looks like a tablet I could happily use all day for work, then detach the keyboard and binge on Netflix into the early hours.
 Which is kind of the point.